 These updated track and trace requirements include a Unique Product Identification consisting of a two-part crypto tail — a Global Trade Item Number (GTIN) and a serial number.

-Manufacturers will be required to apply a 2D data matrix barcode to secondary and tertiary levels of pharmaceutical packaging, including OTC medicines.
-This 2D barcode must include:
+Manufacturers will be required to apply a 2D Data Matrix code to secondary and tertiary levels of pharmaceutical packaging, including OTC medicines.
+This 2D code must include:

 - GTIN/product code

 - Crypto code

 Initially, the law mandated an 88-character crypto code, but that was cut to 44 characters in August 2019.
 This simplifies the process as businesses are rushing to comply by the deadline.